-Cisco College offers the CNA course as a contining education program (not for credit) and as a career and technical workforce education course for college credit (NURA 1301).
+Cisco College offers the CNA course as a continuing education program (not for credit) and as a career and technical workforce education course for college credit (NURA 1301).
 The continuing education program and the college credit course may be taught in short or long terms.
 Students must participate in advisement, complete a background check, and satisfy healthcare agency requirements by providing proof of immunizations and a negative Tuberculin skin test.
 Program and course costs to students include tuition and fees, background check, proof of immunizations, and required clinical clothing such as shoes, scrubs, and a watch with a second hand.
+An estimated educational costs sheet is included in the CNA application packet.